 The two-year master’s programme in Electromagnetics, Fusion and Space Engineering incorporates a strong foundation in electrical engineering with an understanding of electromagnetic fields and how they interact with matter.

 Electromagnetic fields are the basis of telecommunications.
-They are employed, for example, to transmit high-speed data through optic fibers or mobile wireless systems.
+They are employed, for example, to transmit high-speed data through optic fibres or mobile wireless systems.
 Additionally, electromagnetic fields are transmitted from objects in the universe, such as stars, and they provide key information to help us understand the universe.
-Furthermore, a fundamental understanding of plasma is needed for controlling and generating fusion energy, the same source that powers the Sun, and which promises to power the Earth in the near future.
+A fundamental understanding of plasma is needed for controlling and generating fusion energy, the same source that powers the Sun, and which promises to power the Earth in the near future.

-The studies in the master’s programme in Electromagnetics, Fusion, and Space Engineering are course-based.
+The studies in the master’s programme in Electromagnetics, Fusion and Space Engineering are course-based.
 The academic year is divided into four study periods, and there are typically 2–3 courses running over a 10-week long study period.
-Obligatory courses are scheduled in the first two study periods of the programme, with the rest of the courses offered as electives from a wide range of topics.
+Mandatory courses are scheduled in the first two study periods of the programme, with the rest of the courses are offered as electives from a wide range of topics.

 The programme is set in an international environment, with students from an extensive number of nationalities.
 World-renowned professors teach all the courses in English.
-Our variety of pedagogical methods offers plentiful opportunities to develop group communication skills and gain experience in working on mixed teams.
-The research and industrialization in the fields of communications, space, and fusion are developed in international environments.
-KTH internationally leads a number of projects in space missions within NASA and the European Space Agency (ESA), and the fusion reactor at ITER (International Thermonuclear Experimental Reactor).
+The variety of pedagogical methods offers plentiful opportunities to develop group communication skills and gain experience in working on mixed teams.
+The research and industrialisation in the fields of communications, space and fusion is developed in international environments.
+KTH internationally leads several projects in space missions within NASA and the European Space Agency (ESA), and the fusion reactor at ITER (International Thermonuclear Experimental Reactor).